elicharlese/ECE-AGENT/docs/patches/README.md

 ## How to Use

-1. Identify which feature your patch relates to
+1. Identify which feature your patch relates to (see `docs/patches/patch_feature/`)
-2. Create your patch documentation in the appropriate feature directory
+2. Create your patch documentation in the appropriate feature directory under `docs/patches/patch_feature/`
 3. Follow the standard patch guidelines for file naming and content structure
 4. Reference the END_GOAL.md requirements in your patch documentation